 One could see this as another self-referential moment, as a reminder that this is just a fictional movie and that the postmodern auteur Jarmusch is free to do whatever he wants.
 But this extraterrestrial extraction can also be taken as a symbol of the way in which Zelda is an outsider to the consumer capitalist system.
 Granted, she is a small business owner, as are Bobby and Hank.
 But it is also clear that she operates her undertaking business in a mode that is devoted, not to making profit, but to achieving aesthetically pleasing results in her preparation of corpses for their funerals.
 Thus, when two such corpses reanimate in her preparation room, causing her to have to lop off their heads with her samurai sword, she sadly notes, “That’s a shame.
 I had them looking so bonny.”
 She’s very good with that sword, partly due to regular practice, but that practice is not really a preparation for combat so much as an aesthetic and spiritual (she practices in front of a golden Buddha) exercise.

 In short, one could see Zelda as this film’s artist figure, just as the films of Jarmusch routinely feature such figures, as in the case of Adam Driver’s bus driver/poet in Paterson or Tom Hiddleston’s vampire/composer in Only Lovers Left Alive.
-Such figures (who might vaguely be seen as stand-ins for Jarmusch himself) can be taken as a statement about the importance of art in general.
+(Swinton, of course, is also associated with superhero films, so her failure to save the day is also partly a spoof of superhero films.)
+Artist figures (who might vaguely be seen as stand-ins for Jarmusch himself) can be taken as a statement about the importance of art in general.
 In particular, all of these artists are avowedly non-commercial.
 Adam, the vampire/composer of Only Lovers Left Alive is particularly and overtly horrified by the commercial music industry, while the title character of Paterson is content to work as a bus driver while writing his poems primarily for his own consumption.
 Adam, Paterson, and Zelda all create for the personal satisfaction of producing something that is well made, not something that can be marketed for profit.
 The artist figures in Jarmusch’s films—including Zelda in The Dead Don’t Die—thus serve as emblems of the notion that art and creativity can function as alternatives to the two-sided consumerist quest to produce profitable commodities on the one hand and to acquire more and more unnecessary material goods on the other.
 Perhaps more importantly, this representation of art in Jarmusch’s films functions as a more general suggestion that there are alternatives to consumerism and that our lives need not be so devoted to the quest to consume and the quest to profit from the consumption of others.

 Whether either art or becoming a hermit in the woods provides an effective alternative to consumerism is open to question, of course, and Jarmusch seems to realize as much, given the ending of the film.
 Meanwhile, if nothing else, viewing Zelda as an extension of Jarmusch’s string of artist characters helps to make clear that making a zombie film such as The Dead Don’t Die was not really a departure for Jarmusch.
 Indeed, The Dead Don’t Die is a direct extension of the concerns with environmental decay and with the negative impact of consumerism that had already become central to Jarmusch’s work for some time.
 It also produces the kind of offbeat atmosphere for which Jarmusch’s films have become so well known and widely admired.
 Thus, though the film was not especially well-received on its initial release, there are reasons to believe that it might ultimately become a cult favorite for Jarmusch fans.